Non-Food Item Distribution

 Being prepared to respond quickly and effectively to different disaster events, and reduce their impact, is vital.
-In the developing world this is especially important because economic instability and lower levels of development mean that countries and their people are typically more vulnerable to the shocks of disaster than those in the developed world.
+In the developing world, this is especially important because economic instability and lower levels of development mean that countries and their people are typically more vulnerable to the shocks of a disaster than those in the developed world.

-South Sudan Actions
+Flooding in South Sudan